-- (a) Ensures that accurate records are kept of all official proceedings and financial matters. - (b) Chairs the Finance Committee and is a member of the Executive Committee. - (c) Is a signing officer. - (d) Has the books and accounts of the Union verified by the auditor as needed and at least annually, and presents an audited report and statements to the Annual Convention. - (e) Presents the financial report and budget to the Annual Convention.
+- (a) Ensures that accurate records are kept of all official proceedings and financial matters. - (b) Chairs the Finance Committee and is a member of the Executive Committee. - (c) Is a signing officer. - (d) Has the books and accounts of the Union verified by the auditor as needed and at least annually and presents an audited report and statements to the Annual Convention. - (e) Presents the financial report and budget to the Annual Convention. - (f) Takes conduct of complaints as set out in Article 15, Complaints & Dispute Resolution.